-- (b) In lieu of the statement of the time and date for the opening of bids required by subparagraph (a) of this subdivision, a statement (i) that the time and date for the opening of bids will be provided on not less than 24-hours prior notice by means of a supplemental notice of sale and indicating the manner in which such supplemental notice will be provided, or (ii) setting a time and date for the opening of bids, stating that notice of a change in time or date for the opening of bids may be provided not less than 24 hours prior to the time originally scheduled for the opening of bids by means of a supplemental notice of sale and indicating the manner in which such supplemental notice will be provided.
-Where notice is given that the time or date of a sale will be changed without specifying the new time or date, notice of the new time or date of sale must be provided by means of a second supplemental notice of sale at least 24 hours prior to the new time for the opening of bids. - (c) A supplemental notice of sale must refer to and be deemed a part of the notice of sale required by this section and must not establish or change the terms of the sale other than the time or date for the opening of bids, the amount of principal scheduled to be repaid in each year, the right or redemption prior to maturity, and the face value at maturity of the issue or any installment thereof.
-The time set for the opening of bids in the supplemental notice of sale must not be less than five nor more than 30 days after publication of the notice of sale required pursuant to paragraph a of this section. - (d) The supplemental notice of sale must be provided by transmittal over a definitive trade wire service of the municipal bond industry which, in general, makes available information regarding activity and sales of municipal bonds and is generally available to participants in the municipal bond industry, or by publication in the financial newspaper published and circulated in the city of New York, which the state comptroller designates for such publication in regulations.
-In addition, public notice of the time and date set for the opening of bids in the supplemental notice of sale shall be given to the news media and must be posted in one or more designated public locations within the issuing municipality or school district at least 24 hours prior to the time and date set for the opening of bids; provided, however, that such public notice is not to be construed to require publication as a legal notice. - (3) The maximum rate of interest, if any, that may be bid. - c.
-Such notice must also include: - (1) A statement that the rate or rates of interest to be bid shall be a multiple of one-hundredth of one per centum per annum or a multiple of one-eighth of one per centum per annum, as the agency in charge of the sale may determine and may require or permit in such notice. - (2) A statement of the conditions of sale and the methods of bidding, which must include the following: - (a) A statement that one or more than one rate of interest may be bid;
+(b) In lieu of the statement of the time and date for the opening of bids, a statement (i) that the time and date for the opening of bids will be provided on not less than twenty-four hours prior notice by means of a supplemental notice of sale and indicating the manner in which such supplemental notice will be provided, or (ii) setting a time and date for the opening of bids, stating that notice of a change in time or date for the opening of bids may be provided not less than twenty-four hours prior to the time originally scheduled for the opening of bids by means of a supplemental notice of sale and indicating the manner in which such supplemental notice is given that the time or date of a sale will be changed without specifying the new time or date, notice of the new time or date of sale and supplemental notice of sale and supplemental notice of sale at least twenty-four hours prior to the new time for the opening of bids.

+(c) A supplemental notice of sale must refer to and be deemed a part of the notice of sale and must not establish or change the terms of the sale other than the time or date for the opening of bids, the amount of principal scheduled to be repaid in each year, the right or redemption prior to maturity, and the face value at maturity of the issue or any installment thereof.
+The time set for the opening of bids in the supplemental notice of sale must not be less than five nor more than thirty days after publication of the notice of sale.

+(d) The supplemental notice of sale must be provided by transmittal over a definitive trade wire service of the municipal bond industry which, in general, makes available information regarding activity and sales of municipal bonds and is generally available to participants in the municipal bond industry, or by publication in the financial newspaper published and circulated in the city of New York which the state comptroller, designates for such publication in regulations.
+In addition, public notice of the time and date set for the opening of bids in the supplemental notice of sale shall be given to the news media and must be posted in one or more designated public locations within the issuing school district at least twenty-four hours prior to the time and date set for the opening of bids; provided, however, that such public notice is not to be construed to require publication as a legal notice.

+- 3. The maximum rate of interest, if any, that may be bid. - c.
+Such notice must also include: - 1.
+A statement that the rate or rates of interest to be bid shall be a multiple of onehundredth of one per centum per annum or a multiple of one-eighth of one per centum per annum, as the offices in charge of the sale may determine and may require or permit in such notice. - 2.
+A statement of the conditions of sale and the methods of bidding which must include the following: